 Given below are some of the diseases a Cavoodle can get.

 Hip Dysplasia is the abnormal formation of the hip joint due to which the hip partially dislocates from its position.
 Actually, the hip joint functions as a socket and ball and when they do not fit properly, they rub and grind resulting in loss of function of the hip joint gradually.
 Although the large-sized breeds are more likely to develop Hip Dysplasia, the small-sized breeds may also get it.
 This genetic issue can be inherited by puppies if their parents already have it.

 Slipping Kneecaps or Luxating Patella is a common problem in small-sized breeds but the dogs of other sizes may also get it.
 Luxating Patella is a condition in which the knee caps slip out of the grooves due to several reasons such as shallower grooves, etc. It can further lead to pain, inflammation, cartilage damage, and ligament tears.

-In Tracheal Collapse, the trachea that is responsible for the transportation of air to lungs and vice versa, starting to collapse that results in honking cough.
-Most of the toy breeds are prone to Tracheal Collapse while the Yorkshire Terriers are more likely to get it.
+In Tracheal Collapse, the trachea that is responsible for the transportation of air to the lungs and vice versa, starting to collapse which results in a honking cough.
+Most of the toy breeds are prone to Tracheal Collapse while the Yorkshire Terriersare more likely to get it.